UnsignedArduino/ESP32-7in-EPaper-Weather-Station/README.md

 1. Have PlatformIO installed.
 2. Clone the repository.
 3. Open in a PlatformIO-compatible IDE because I'm too lazy to remember the commands.
+4. Create a Blynk template with a battery percentage (integer from 0 to 100) data stream and widget on virtual pin V0 and a success/fail rate (string) data stream and widget on virtual pin V1.
+5. In [`include`](include), rename [`config.sample.h`](include/config.sample.h) to `config.h` and fill in values.
-4. Build filesystem image.
+6. Build filesystem image.
-5. Upload filesystem image.
+7. Upload filesystem image.
-6. Upload.
+8. Upload.

 ## Contributing